Sneccello/GitQuery/README.md

 ![query diagram](query-diag.drawio.svg)

-A few diagrams are auto-generated, but in the streamlit application, a SQL interface is also provided to interact with spark directly.
+A few graphs are auto-generated, but in the streamlit application, a SQL interface is also provided to interact with spark directly.
 You can run your own SQL commands on the Spark RDD and see the result dataframe directly on the app.
 Additionally, you can take a look at the spark query plan, with some operations highlighted,